vele616/monorepo/packages/company/website/content/blog/map-filter-reduce-exercises.md

 <br/>
 <br/>

-<typography id="array-squared" element="h2">Array Squared</subtitle>
+<typography id="array-squared" element="h2">Array squared</subtitle>

-Square value of every element in the array.
-Presume that you will get only numbers in the input array.
+Square the value of every element in the array.
+Presume that you will only get numbers in the input array.

 <subtitle>Helpful links</subtitle>